Benefonde/hair-basics-classic/README.md

 Feel free to use anything from it I guess.
 It doesn't have a lot of comments tho.

 Dev branch is for changes and stuff I'm working on!
 Consider it as a playtester branch, but instead literally everyone can see it because uhh yeah.
 You still have to build it yourself.

-__Making a mod of this means you have to open sorce your mod too!!!__